andreysaf/react-redux-blogposts/README.md

-Simple react-redux app for fetching blog posts and authors using
+Simple react-redux app for fetching blog posts and authors using [JSONPlaceholder](https://jsonplaceholder.typicode.com).

+The app fetches list of blogposts first, and then for each blogpost fetches author information.
+To avoid multiple network requests for overfetching author's information memoization from lodash library is used.

 ## To run this app